All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Ever since it was founded in Limoges in 1891 (all of its shoes are still made there), J.M.
 Weston has been at the forefront of luxury shoemaking.
 Using a unique ancestral tanning process alongside traditional artisanal techniques, J.M.
 Weston’s reputation for immaculate footwear is among the best.

-Weston’s relaxed Derby styles are perfect to bookend smart casual looks, but its Chelsea and jodhpur boots are truly a thing to behold.
+Weston’s relaxed Derby styles are perfect to bookend business-casual outfits, but its Chelsea and Jodhpur boots are truly a thing to behold.

 Maison Corthay

-Founded in 1990 by Pierre Corthay, his eponymous luxury shoemaking marque has made waves for its exceptional handcrafted shoes, but moreover it has found a niche for itself in developing unique patinas.
-Put simply: you’ll finds colours at Corthay that you won’t find anywhere else.
+Founded in 1990 by Pierre Corthay, his eponymous luxury shoemaking marque has made waves for its exceptional handcrafted shoes.
+Moreover, it has found a niche for itself in developing unique patinas.
+Put simply: you’ll find colors at Corthay that you won’t find anywhere else.

 Tod’s